 – Track and Trace – From what I’ve read it doesn’t seem to have worked so well.
 People are not adhering to it and I feel very weird filling in a form when going into a bar or pub!
 I don’t want to be tracked and traced so can’t wait to see the back of this.

 – Self Isolate – one in 5 people are doing it when they should.
 14 days not leaving the house.
 It’s a tough deal.
 I used to joke about quarantining the kids the weeks before we went on holidays or before Christmas and I don’t think I ever will again.
 I never want to worry about isolating again for a very long time, if at all.
 Unless it’s a spa, forget it!

 – When this is all over…. – but when will it be all over?
 I don’t think anyone really knows yet they say it a lot!
 Let’s hope not much longer!

 I know we are probably going to have to live with these words for a little while longer yet until after this pandemic!
 We are definitely “not out of the woods” (that’s another one there!)

 For now I’ll just have to roll my eyes when I hear my favourite buzzwords, do as I’m told and get on with it!
 I know in years to come, I’ll look back on this list and smile (I hope!)

-Can you add anymore to my list?
+Can you add anymore to my list of pandemic phrases 2020?